undertherain/gpt-bench/README.md

 Reference implementation is based on Megatron-LM codebase and supports "tensor" and pipeline parallelizm.

-The model should be initialized to correspond to the GPT atchitecture with the following configuration:
+The model should be initialized to correspond to the GPT model according to configuration in the `distributed/run_benchmark.sh` script

-### Preparing data
+### Running

 Download vocabulary file with `bash download_vocab.sh`

 Dump corpus to jsonl format by running `python3 dump_wiki.py` in `data` folder and tokenize by running `preprocess.sh` script.

-### Running

-Refer to the
+Modify `distributed/run_benchmark.sh` script to match target hardware and run.